-- You literally cannot complete all the tasks you have been assigned or are required to do.
-I constantly have to explain to non-teachers how the role has changed since “they were in school.”
-We are expected to ensure students are learning the curriculum, while being social workers, nurses, therapists, administrative assistants, food providers, etc. (I cannot tell you how many middle school teachers have been asked by a parent or a principal to personally pack a Grade 7 or 8 student’s backpack at the end of the day to make sure they have all of their materials).
-Planning lessons is literally the tip of the iceberg.
+- You cannot complete all the tasks you have been assigned or are required to do.
+I must constantly explain to non-teachers how the role has changed since “they were in school.”
+We are expected to ensure students are learning the curriculum while being social workers, nurses, therapists, administrative assistants, food providers, etc. (I cannot tell you how many middle school teachers have been asked by a parent or a principal to personally pack a Grade 7 or 8 student’s backpack at the end of the day to make sure they have all of their materials).
+Planning lessons is the tip of the iceberg.

 - The stress is overwhelming and has required you to seek medical intervention.
 It seems like every week teachers are posting on social media that they have had to take a leave of absence from work due to personal reasons.

 - You don’t feel safe at work – school shootings, workplace injuries, parental harassment, the possibility of contracting an illness – all of these things weigh on the minds of teachers.
 Teachers do not enter this profession thinking they will be injured at work.
 The career path does not seem like it should carry the same amount of risk as other, more inherently dangerous, careers.